sumurthy/microsoft-graph-docs/api-reference/beta/resources/teamsasyncoperation.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-A teams async operation is an operation that transcends the lifetime of a single API request.
+A Microsoft Teams async operation is an operation that transcends the lifetime of a single API request.
 These operations are long-running or too expensive to complete within the timeframe of their originating request.

 ## Properties